metabase/metabase/docs/operations-guide/scaling-metabase.md

 But that's not the whole story.
 Metabase does not get slower simply because you put more questions in your dashboard.
 If your questions don't pull a lot of data, or your data warehouse can return results in under a second, 50 questions will load quickly.

 In general, however, encourage your users to keep their dashboards focused.
 Dashboards are meant to tell a story about your data, and you can tell a good story with just a handful of questions (or even a single question).
-Take advantage of Metabase's data exploration tools to learn about your data and preview records in tables so you can dial in on only the records you need to answer your questions.
+Take advantage of Metabase's data exploration tools to learn about your data (such as the ability to preview records in tables) so you can dial in on only the records you need to answer your questions.

-So make sure each question is necessary to complete the dashboard, and be especially mindful when querying data across time or space, as you can filter out a lot of unnecessary data by restricting your question to a shorter timespan or smaller area.
+So make sure each question is necessary to complete the dashboard, and be especially mindful when querying data across time or space, as you can filter out a lot of unnecessary data by restricting your question to a shorter timespan or a smaller area.

-### Use an external database to store your Metabase application data
+### Use a managed external database to store your Metabase application data

 The application database stores all of your questions, dashboards, collections, permissions, and other data related to the Metabase application.
-We recommend you use an external database (like PostgreSQL or MySQL) to manage your application database.
-You can also use a managed relational database, like AWS RDS, which will auto-scale for your needs.
+You can use an external database (like PostgreSQL or MySQL) to manage your application database, but we recommend a managed solution like [AWS RDS](https://aws.amazon.com/rds/), which will auto-scale for your needs, and give you one less thing to worry about.

 ### Upgrade to the latest version of Metabase

-If you haven't already, we recommend you update to the latest Metabase version to get the most recent performance improvements.
+If you haven't already, we recommend you [upgrade to the latest Metabase version](upgrading-metabase) to get the most recent performance improvements.

 ### Cache your queries